chaoss/augur/SECURITY.md

 ### Responsible Disclosure Guidelines

-We follow responsible disclosure practices:
+We do our best to follow responsible disclosure practices:

-- **Embargo Period**: We ask that you allow maintainers a reasonable amount of time to investigate and release a fix before public disclosure.
 - **Credit**: We will acknowledge your discovery in security release notes (unless you prefer anonymity)
-- **Coordination**: We will work with you to coordinate the disclosure and release timeline
+- **Coordination**: We will work with you to coordinate the disclosure and release timeline based on our capacity to resolve the issue
+- **Communication**: We aim to remain communicative and keep your ticket updated with the status so you know what to expect
-- **No Public Issues**: Please do not create public GitHub issues or pull requests for security vulnerabilities
+- **No Public Issues**: Please avoid creating public GitHub issues pull requests, branches, or forks for developing fixes to security vulnerabilities unless told otherwise.
+All of these can leak the existence of the vulnerability before it is fully fixed.
-- **Confidentiality**: We treat all vulnerability reports with strict confidentiality

-### Security Release Process

-When a security vulnerability is confirmed:

-1. A fix is developed and tested
-2. A security release is prepared
-3. Users are notified via security advisories
-4. The vulnerability is publicly disclosed only after the patch is released and available

 Thank you for helping keep Augur secure!